shivshankardayal/full-website/books/c/source/introduction.rst

 .. meta::
-  :description: C Programming with C99
+  :description: C Programming
-  :keywords: Free C Book, C Programming, C99 Programming, C99 Specification
+  :keywords: Free C Book, C Programming, C11 Programming, C11 Specification

 ***************
 Introduction
 ***************
-So it begins.The journey to a destination which will never be reached.
+So it begins!
+The journey to a destination which will never be reached.
 The journey to perfection!
 The journey to perfect programs.
 I have read somewhere that a perfect program is one from which nothing can be deleted.
-Well, the fun is not in the destination but in journey.
-The process of learning is fun.
-And I will share this fun with you.
+As you know, the fun is not in the destination but in the journey.
+The process of learning is fun and if you share the same enthusiasm then I will share this fun with you.

 Of all popular mainstream languages C, and Lisp are two oldest but we cannot really say that Lisp is really popular.
 It has a niche area and it is there for that.
 So let me redefine my statement.
 Of all general-purpose popular programming language C is the oldest.
 So what makes C